camunda/camunda-bpm-examples/authentication/basic/README.md

 ## How to use it?

-you can either build it with maven and see that tests are executed successfully, or you can run `CamundaSpringBootExampleApplication` class as a Java application, and try to open following url in your browser [http://localhost:8080/engine/default/user][1].
+You can either build it with maven and see that tests are executed successfully, or you can run `CamundaSpringBootExampleApplication` class as a Java application, and try to open following url in your browser [http://localhost:8080/engine/default/user][1].
 Which will request username and password from you.
 If you use `demo\demo` as your authentication data, you should